berbiche/emacs-pgtk-nativecomp-overlay/README.md

 # To use the overlay (if you're managing/compiling your emacs packages via straight.el or another package manager)
 Emacs must be wrapped with the appropriate library path in order to find libgccjit and requisite libraries.
-Use the following overlay:
+Add the following to your $HOME/.config/nixpkgs/overlays directory: (make a file $HOME/.config/nixpkgs/overlays/emacs.nix and paste the snippet below into that file)
 ```nix
 self: super:
 let